If you’re wondering how to create a webinar, chances are you’re already familiar with its relationship-building capabilities.

 You can choose this format if you’re targeting a small audience.

 Pro tip: Add polls and Q&As to create a more visually stunning webinar and keep your audience engaged.

 Another option is to invite an expert from your field to discuss a particular topic and answer attendee questions.

-This could be a thought leader, a knowledgeable professional, or a micro-influencer with first-hand knowledge of your field.
+This could be a thought leader, a knowledgeable professional, or a micro-influencer.

-To get the most out of this webinar format, provide your expert with a list of questions beforehand, asking him/her to prepare answers in advance.
+To get the most out of this webinar format, provide your expert with a list of questions beforehand, asking them to prepare answers in advance.

 Product webinars allow you to demonstrate how to use your product or service effectively.